-* Ongoing project, s8mm colour and b&w and digital, sound, approximately 20 minutes *
+Ongoing project, s8mm colour and b&w and digital, sound, approx 20 minutes

 Unsettled by the early Christian church bells, Sweeney abandons his throne for a birdlike life among the echoes of his exile and anxiety.
 Ambiguously airborne, he leaps from forest to forest, reciting lyrics on the various trees and only locatable once a year when he returns to Glen Bolcáin, the valley of lunatics, in which all the madmen of Ireland instinctively converge “once their year in madness is complete”.